evbogue/denoblog/posts/bloggingadviceforyou.md

 + Four.
 Don't write about politics and/or the CovID narrative.

-After four or five years of hearing about CovID shots, boosters, and other associated propoganda it is time for a change that we can believe in.
+After four or five years of hearing about CovID shots, boosters, and other associated propaganda it is time for a change that we can believe in.
 Save the Internet from having more garbage published to it by just avoiding partison American politics and the poor Doctors, nurses and the rest of us who have become the victims in whatever this twenty year narrative arc will result in.

 Choose a new narrative arc for your blog, because arging about whether your mask is on or off or whether we should force medication on people before Christmas is sooooooo 2019 and it is 2022 now it is time to get on with building the economy back from scratch after some politicans turned it off for no good reason.